NokNokMLS/BigDoorWyamBlog/input/posts/2021-02-26-property-prices-in-poland-2018-to-2020.md

 ## **So what does this tell us for the future?**

 Generally, across Europe, we would be very hesitant to forecast the future as the uncertainty in the economy continues.
-Poland seems to have weathered the pandemic relatively well, to date,  and this is reflected in recent GDP numbers.
+Poland, however, seems to have weathered the pandemic relatively well, to date,  and this is reflected in recent GDP numbers.

 The factors that drive property price increases seem to be still quite strong.
-We are seeing changes to the type of properties people are buying but demand remains in place.
-If we imagine that the worst effects of the pandemic are behind us, then indications for the value of Polish residential property has got to be tentatively positive for 2021.
+We are seeing changes to the type of properties people are buying but demand remains in place with pressure really only being seen in the supply.
+If we imagine that the worst effects of the pandemic are behind us, then indications for the value of Polish residential property have got to be tentatively positive for 2021.

 Stay safe,